LED Ceramic Flood Light transformation – Enoggera Bowls Club receives a $16 million redevelopment in July 2019

 Enoggera Bowls Club was first established in 1940 where the club consisted of both the Men’s and Ladies club.
 In 1966, the club’s very own Edna Horton won the Queensland Singles Championship which then led to both clubs merging to run as an inclusive organisation.
 Four years later the club achieved further notoriety after two additional greens were constructed in 1970, meaning the club now had the most playing greens in all of QLD.

 The Andromeda Ceramic LED Flood Lights that were installed are robust and can ensure the club with confidence that the lights will be safe from the weather elements and remain free from any debris.
+The canopy was installed by MakMax Australia.

 - Contains no harmful or toxic substances